 INCLUSION -we allow our artist-collaborators to bring their children while we hold our workshops.
 Most of them are Mothers and we believe it does not stop them from being the best designers they can ever be.
 In addition, this gives their children the immersive experience to understand what they do.
 We also encourage openness in self-expression.

 AUTHENTICITY – each product and experience we offer is always aimed to embody authenticity.
 We always hope that we tell stories with honesty and that we do this with vulnerability so we can grow and expand truthfully.

 Co-creating change through creativity

-Since we started planting the seeds of this project-venture, we’ve worked with 19 rural makers-artists (11 current) in creating unique eco-friendly creative products, we’ve hosted two The Nest camps – Kumba Ukulele and Songwriting and WVILC Environmental Challenge Lab Eco-arts camp: joined by a total of 30 artists around Iloilo, we’ve offered three eco-crafting workshops by Lala and Jen-jen of Kataw Jewelry, we’ve initiated one major public art event: Artivism Iloilo which involved almost 100 Ilonggo artists and more than 2,000 locals.
+Since we started planting the seeds of this project-venture, we’ve worked with 19 rural makers-artists (11 current) in creating unique eco-friendly creative products, we’ve hosted two The Nest camps – Kumba Ukulele and Songwriting and WVILC Environmental Challenge Lab Eco-arts camp: joined by a total of 30 artists around Iloilo, we’ve offered four eco-crafting workshops by Lala, Ghing, and Jen-jen of Kataw Jewelry, we’ve initiated two major public art event: Artivism Iloilo which involved almost 100 Ilonggo artists and more than 2,000 locals.

 We are holding regular beach clean-ups, eco-art workshops, and self-development training for the artists we are collaborating with.